EduKegler/cinelist/README.md

 # How to run?

 Just follow the steps:
-Clone this project and run `npm run install`.
+Clone this project and run `npm install`.

 You will need a token to consume the API, you can get it here https://www.themoviedb.org/settings/api.
 Then create an .env file at the root with the TOKEN and the API URL. e.g.